open-contracting/open-contracting.github.io/pages/notes/workshops/2014-01-Montreal/personas.md

 ----

-## Abraham 'Abe' Bayendala, Junior Procurement Officer, Department of Roads, Uganda
+## Abraham 'Abe' Bayendala, Junior Procurement Officer, Department of Roads, Uganda(#Abe)
 [Original](/assets/images/2014-01-Montreal/personas_abe.JPG)
 <div class="well">
 Abe is 32.
 He is a graduate from Makerere University.
 He was a civil engineer when he joined the Ministry.
 And he is currently doing a distance learning course